rebelsky/sams-assorted-musings-reflections/prereg-2021S.md

 to other psych courses, which have a bit of space.

-Returning to other courses that need cross-term balancing,I see that the Spring Two section of PHI-111 is over-enrolled by sixteen students (41/25) and the Spring One section has four open slots.
+Returning to other courses that need cross-term balancing,I see that the Spring Two section of **PHI-111**, _Introduction to Philosophy_, is over-enrolled by sixteen students (41/25) and the Spring One section has four open slots.
 That's much more of a gap than I recall from Thursday night [54].
 It's good to see Philosophy getting more popular.
 I wonder who they will keep, who they will cut, and how they will shift.

 Chemistry and Biological Chemistry have an interesting pairing of what were cross-term balancing needs.
-On Thursday evening, I saw that BCM-262 was over-enrolled in Spring Two with space in Spring One and CHM-222 was over-enrolled in Spring One with space in Spring Two.
+On Thursday evening, I saw that **BCM-262**, _Introduction to Biological Chemistry_, was over-enrolled in Spring Two with space in Spring One and **CHM-222**, _Organic Chemistry II_, was over-enrolled in Spring One with space in Spring Two.
 That makes some sense, as CHM-222 is officially a prerequisite for BCM-262.
 But the search schedule of courses info for BCM-262 in Spring One does say "Students may take the prerequisite for BCM-262 of CHM222 in S1 or S2, but if they want to take CHM222 in S2, they need to contact the Registrar to get permission."
 I wonder why there are two sections of CHM-222 in Spring Two rather than Spring One.
 Probably because of other restrictions on faculty time.
 And didn't we decide to use "Spring 1" and "Spring 2" rather than "S1" and "S2"?
 There's an accessibility issue at play---"F" and "S" sound almost identical for those of us with high-end hearing loss.
 Plus, "F1" sounds too much like that thing Trump tried to eliminate.

 Where do things stand now?
 [55]  The Spring One section of BCM-262 has five available slots.
 The Spring Two section of BCM-262 is